 • Does the behaviour happen in cluttered, busy, noisy, or brightly lit environments – like shopping malls or grocery stores?

-For example, if your child is hitting, you can get curious to help them proactively meet their unique sensory needs.
+If your child is hitting, you can get curious to help them proactively meet their unique sensory needs.
 Do they need more sensory input?
 Are they overwhelmed by the sensory input in their environment?
 Hitting can be a sign that a child is craving more input, or it can signal that your little one is overstimulated.

+As you can see, getting curious about your child’s behaviour is key.
 Curiosity can help shift how we see and respond to behaviour so we can help our children meet their needs before they resort to challenging behaviour like lying, biting, throwing, biting, or more to get their needs met!

 Need #2: Escape